-The Society’s COVID-19 FAQs for Lawyers will support you as you prepare your office and adapt procedures as we transition to phase 5: living with COVID-19.
+The Society’s COVID-19 FAQs for Lawyers will support you as adapt procedures during the COVID-19 pandemic.

 We will provide up-to-date information on changes from external authorities, including the Courts, the Registrar of Land Titles, and the Registrar of Joint Stocks.
 We also include guidance for members who continue to work remotely as a necessity or convenience for themselves and their clients.

 Our office is closed to the public as our staff work remotely during our office hours (8:30 am-4:30 pm).
 Our office will be open to the public Monday-Friday starting Wednesday, June 1, 2022.